 2. Work Breakdown Structure (WBS) Diagram

 One aspect of project planning is organizing project activities, deliverables and time.
 That’s where a work breakdown structure (WBS) comes in handy.
 It’s a way to take the tasks a team must accomplish in order to complete deliverables, and split them into manageable sections.

-The WBS is defined in the Project Management Body of Knowledge (PMBOK) as a “deliverable oriented hierarchical decomposition of the work to be executed by the project team.”
+The WBS is a deliverable oriented hierarchical decomposition of the work to be executed by the project team.
 In other words, it’s a great way to visualize all the tasks that need to be done in order to complete the project.
 It’s like a slightly higher-level view than a Gantt chart, which is useful for complex projects.
 A WBS can be represented as a list, a tree diagram, a spreadsheet or a column on a Gantt chart.

 To get a better idea of what a WBS looks like, you can download our free work breakdown structure template.
 Organizing and grouping tasks within your project plan is much easier to do.
-Once you have that information collected in our template, if you want to have a more dynamic tool in which to have more options, connect it to ProjectManager.com’s work breakdown structure software.
+Once you have that information collected in our WBS diagram template, if you want to have a more dynamic tool in which to have more options, connect it to ProjectManager.com’s work breakdown structure software.

 Upon moving the WBS diagram to ProjectManager.com, content is reflected over the three views in the software.
 From the Gantt, as well as to the task list and kanban board, which is a visual workflow tool.
 The online Gantt chart turns the WBS diagram into a powerhouse for project planning.